KeshariPiyush24/Placements-and-GATE-prep-Vault/DSA/Algorithms/Number Theory.md

 # four-by-four pattern of prime number

 All the prime numbers except 2 will of the form `4n - 1` or `4n + 1` (n is a natural number).

+Because all the prime numbers except 2 are odd and all the odd numbers can be represented in the form of `4n - 1` and `4n + 1`.